How to Write About Something That Happened

 The Wildcard

-Start writing about an everyday aspect of life.
+Write about an everyday aspect of your life.
 Lay it all out in detail.
 (Here are some writing craft tips to help you along the way.)

 Then, drop something completely unexpected into the middle of the narrative.